 - Catch a parent doing something positive in their parenting.

 - Catch a child doing something in the act that their parents would make them happy.

 - Be sure to have a couple of small gifts and birthday cards on hand to give someone, just to be prepared.

 - Be quick to listen and slow to talk.
 Sometimes, the best encouragement is someone who is a good listener.

 - Let your friends that you pray to know you pray for them regularly.

-- Buy a small, thoughtful gift for someone that you know needs some encouragement.
+- Buy a small, thoughtful gift for someone you know who needs encouragement.

 - Always try to be encouraging to everyone you meet.
 You never know who is having a crisis kind of day.